GracesGames/GracesGames.github.io/_posts/2017-07-23-House-of-Doom.markdown

 ##### Gameplay

 Just like in [Doom (1993)][doom-1993]{:target="_blank"} the objective is simple, survive an onslaught of monsters while progressing through  the game.
-The player has a variety of weapons, can activate objects (e.g. sliding doors), and has to fight a assortment of enemies (melee, ranged, walking, flying and more).
+The game generates rooms on the fly to create an endless survival mode.
-A future feature is to generate rooms to create an endless survival mode.
+The player has a variety of weapons, can activate objects (e.g. sliding doors), and has to fight an assortment of enemies (melee, ranged, walking, flying and more).
+Features to be added continuously.

 ##### Technology